HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 5. Explicitly Activate Virtual Environments Inside the Makefile

-* **Intuition:** Calling global system bin variables like `python3` or `pip` directly inside a Makefile is highly unstable.
+* **Rationale:** Calling global system bin variables like `python3` or `pip` directly inside a Makefile is highly unstable.
 It risks running instructions against the host operating system's global environment instead of your localized sandboxed virtual environment.
 * **How to Fix:**
 * Do not rely on the user having run `source .venv/bin/activate` in their active terminal shell.
 * Explicitly route your Makefile target commands directly through your local virtual environment folder variable path: